lrafasouza/lrafasouza/README.md

 **`Rafael Souza (Developer/Creator)`**

 I am a 7th-semester Information Systems student at FIAP, 21 years old, and based in São Paulo.
-Backend Developer with experience in Java, Spring Boot, and relational databases like PostgreSQL.
-I also have frontend experience with TypeScript and the Angular framework.
-Specialized in building RESTful APIs and maintaining systems.
-I am a creative, proactive, and resilient person, with the ability to learn and adapt to different scenarios.
-Committed to delivering efficient and high-quality solutions, I constantly seek to expand my knowledge and contribute meaningfully to the field of technology.
+I am a Fullstack Developer with experience in Java, Spring Boot, and relational databases like PostgreSQL on the backend, as well as TypeScript and Angular on the frontend.
+Specialized in building and maintaining RESTful systems, I strive to deliver efficient and high-quality solutions.
+Creative, proactive, and resilient, I learn quickly and adapt to different scenarios, actively contributing to technological advancements.

 ### 🧰 Languages and Tools